eProsima/Integration-Service-docs/docs/technical.rst

 User Libraries
 ==============

-*Integration Service* defines three types of libraries, *Bridge Library*, *Transformation Library* and *Types Library*.
-All of them can be implemented by the user.
+*Integration Service* defines three types of libraries, *Transformation Library*, *Bridge Library* and *Types Library*.
+All of them can be implemented by users.
 All these libraries can be mixed in the same library, including adding several libraries of the same kind (an example of several transformation libraries can be found on `FIROS2 <https://github.com/eProsima/FIROS2/tree/master/examples/TIS_NGSIv2>`__).

 See :ref:`Configuration format` for more information about how to indicate *Integration Service* which libraries use.

-* :ref:`Transformation Library`: Allows to create custom data transformations.
+* :ref:`Transformation Library`: Allows creating custom data transformations.

-* :ref:`Bridge Library`: Allows to implement new *Writers* and *Readers* to allow other protocols.
+* :ref:`Bridge Library`: Allows implementing new *Writers* and *Readers* to communicate with other protocols.

-* :ref:`Types Library`: Allows to define *TopicDataTypes*.
+* :ref:`Types Library`: Allows defining new *TopicDataTypes*.

 Transformation Library
 ----------------------

-*Integration Service* allows to define *transformation functions* that will be applied to each :ref:`connector`.
+*Integration Service* allows defining custom *transformation functions* that will be applied to a :ref:`connector`.
-*Transformation functions* are static functions that receive the input data, apply some transformation and stores the result in the output data.
+*Transformation functions* are static functions that receive the input data, apply some transformation and store the result in the output data.
-The *connector* will be configured with the function to call in each case.
+The *connector* will be configured with the library and the function to call in each case.
 There is a static data prototype in `resource/templatelib.cpp <https://github.com/eProsima/Integration-Service/blob/master/resource/templatelib.cpp>`__: